-American designer, DJ and stylist Virgil Abloh came to prominence as Kanye West 's creative director.
-He has since made waves in the fashion world with his luxury streetwear label, Off-White, culminating in his appointment as artistic director of menswear at Louis Vuitton in March 2018.
-"This opportunity to think through what the next chapter of design and luxury will mean at a brand that represents the pinnacle of luxury was always a goal in my wildest dreams," he said of his appointment.
+American designer, DJ and stylist Virgil Abloh came to prominence as Kanye West 's creative director, but has since made waves in the fashion world with his luxury streetwear label, Off-White, and his role as artistic director of menswear at Louis Vuitton.
+"This opportunity to think through what the next chapter of design and luxury will mean at a brand that represents the pinnacle of luxury was always a goal in my wildest dreams," he said of his appointment in March 2018.

-Born in 1980 to Ghanaian parents, Abloh grew up in Chicago.
-He obtained his bachelor degree in civil engineering from the University of Wisconsin-Madison in 2002 and went on to study architecture at the Illinois Institute of Technology.
+Born in 1980 to Ghanaian parents, Abloh grew up in the outskirts of Chicago.
+He obtained his bachelor’s degree in civil engineering from the University of Wisconsin-Madison in 2002 and went on to study architecture at the Illinois Institute of Technology.

 After working for an architecture firm for two years, Abloh shifted his focus to fashion.
 In 2009, he founded RSVP Gallery, an art gallery and menswear boutique in Chicago.
 That same year, he joined Kanye West's creative agency Donda as creative director, overseeing projects like stage shows and concert merchandise.